The woman I meet up on the concourse, she tells me she was done.

 I memorize her face and glory.

-We are the broken and the bruised and the messed up and the unmasked, women meeting at a conference, women of faith, and turning quiet to pull up sleeves and show scars.
+We are the broken and the bruised and the messed up and the unmasked, women meeting at a conference, and turning quiet to pull up sleeves and show scars.

 A woman murmurs at my ear over the din that her brother in law ran over his 13 month old daughter, and we don’t have to say anything, and hands find each other and lace and this world is right busted and tied up with the strings of His broken and offered heart.